 Delegation of Signature Authority by the President of the University of North Carolina

 Policies of The University of North Carolina authorize the President of the UNC System Administration to execute certain sponsored program contracts.
 Sponsored Programs are scholarly, professional, and creative activities that University personnel conduct with support from external funding instruments such as grants, contracts, cooperative agreements, or other agreements deemed appropriate by the University of North Carolina Board of Governors.
 To expedite sponsored program contracts, the President of the University of North Carolina has approved delegation of approval of such contracts to the Chancellor, and has authorized named individuals to sign grants, contracts or cooperative agreements and internal processing forms on behalf of the institution’s Chancellor and chief financial officer.
-These named individuals at the University are listed on the University Policy Manual page Authority for Contract Negotiations and Signature Approval.
+These named individuals at the University are listed on the Authority for Contract Negotiations and Signature Approval available as part of the Contract Review Process information resources.
 No other persons are authorized to sign such documents for those officers.

 4.Compliance and Enforcement